-Executive compensation in 2009 reflected both the difficult financial market conditions as well as the Company's solid operating performance.
-In determining bonus awards for 2009 and evaluating possible salary increases for 2010, the Compensation Committee considered the following factors:
+Executive compensation in 2010 reflected both the financial market conditions as well as the Company's solid operating performance.
+In determining bonus awards for 2010 and salary increases for 2011, the Compensation Committee considered the following factors:

-- Selection and maintenance of strong credit characteristics for the investment portfolio limited defaulted assets in the investment portfolio and limited realized losses; - Payment of a dividend entirely out of current net income, consistent with the Company's goal not to rely on capital gains or paid-in-kind interest; - Modest reduction of the dividend during 2009, reflecting current market conditions and the impact of the Company's dispute with its lenders; and - General comparisons of discretionary compensation among lending institutions and asset management firms due to difficult market conditions.
+- Selection and maintenance of strong credit characteristics for the investment portfolio limited defaulted assets in the investment portfolio and limited realized losses relative to the overall market for such investments; - Payment of a dividend substantially out of current net investment income (as may be adjusted for non-recurring items), consistent with the Company's goal not to rely on capital gains; - Stable dividend rate during 2010, reflecting current market conditions and operating performance; - · The settlement of the Company's dispute with its lenders and the effective management of the resulting asset sale; and - Comparison to compensation levels at other similar companies operating in the financial industry during the recent period of financial instability.